rambasnet/DevEnvSetup/Mac/Mac-README.md

 ## Run Jupyter Notebook server

-1. maker sure you are on a Bash Terminal
+1. maker sure you are on a Terminal
 2. change the working directory to the folder that contains your notebooks or should contain when you create new notebook

 ```bash